suwanshree/star-yelp/README.md

  <img src="react-app/src/images/login.png" width=auto height=auto>

-* Once logged in, the user is directed to the listings page, where logged-in users can view a list of all the listings in the website.
+* Once logged in, the user is directed to the listings page, where logged-in users can view a list of all the listings in the website, search for a particular listing by title, and sort the listings by desired category.

  <img src="react-app/src/images/listingspage.png" width=auto height=auto>

 * Logged in users can create a new listing.
 It can also be edited and deleted.
+Users can also view their own listings in their profile page.

  <img src="react-app/src/images/newlisting.png" width=auto height=auto>